kaciekomoto/Build-A-Trip/README.md

 <img src="/public/img/BAT_deployed_browse.png">

 ## About Build-A-Trip
-For this project, I built a site where users can create an itinerary of things to do in Tokyo from my personal recommendations and from their own ideas too.
+For this project, I built a site where users can create an itinerary of things to do in Tokyo from my ptersonal recommendations and from their own ideas too.
 I decided to build this app because, I lived in Tokyo for 3 years and often have friends ask for recommendations on what to do and where to eat.
 Now instead of sending a lengthy text, I can send them this link!

 #### Visit the Heroku Deploy: [Build-A-Trip](https://build-a-trip.herokuapp.com/tokyo)